Amin-Mohamed1/Film-Expert/README.md

 ## Overview

 This Prolog-based film recommendation system demonstrates the power of logic programming in handling personalized content suggestions.
-Future work may involve integrating more sophisticated algorithms, such as collaborative filtering, to further improve recommendation quality.

 ## Features